Everything Is Not Awesome

 The cross is where perfect justice and perfect mercy intersect.

-When KW Redeemer opens it’s doors on Easter Sunday, we will gather to worship the One who is awesome.
+When we gather to worship, we worship the One who is awesome.
 In confessing our sin every week, we acknowledge that we aren’t awesome.
 We are invited to confess this – because in doing so, we are given perfect grace in our weakness.

 The promise of the gospel is not that everything will be awesome today.
 The promise of the gospel is that when all hell is breaking loose in your life, your life is in the capable, loving hands of the One who is awesome.